Pacific Grand

 No analysis available

-Public remarks explicitly state the building is VA approved in several listings.
-This provides high confidence that VA financing is accepted for units in this building.
+Public remarks explicitly state the building is VA approved in multiple listings, indicating VA financing is accepted.
+This is direct evidence from the remarks.

 No analysis available

-I searched all public remarks for explicit statements such as 'FLSE passed', 'fire life safety evaluation passed', 'passed fire inspection', or 'life safety compliant' and found no mentions.
-With no explicit evidence, the field is set to false with medium confidence.
+I searched all public remarks for terms like 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found no references.
+With no explicit statements, the feature is set to false with medium confidence (absence of evidence).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.